robmaz/distmap/README.md

 Current milestones are to

 + remove all hardcoded paths and replace them with environment variables (done)
-+ use Daniel's readtools wherever applicable (done for fastq2tab uploads)
++ use Daniel's readtools wherever applicable (done for fastq2tab uploads and merge/downloads)
-+ identify the tricks used to send jobs from vetgrids to the Linux cluster and sanitize this behavior
 + remove outdated unused binaries, archives with no apparent purpose, hard-coded Hadoop configuration info, unused scripts/modules etc. (partly done)
-+ remove third-party software and rather find it in the PATH or the hdfs (ReadTools!)
++ remove third-party software and rather find it in the PATH or the hdfs (ReadTools!, mappers, samtools)
-+ add a Homebrew formula
++ add a Homebrew formula (to replace dummy homebrew/distmap.rb)

 so that this can become a normal easily installable package.